uvdesk/uvdesk.github.io/README.md

 $ composer create-project uvdesk/community-skeleton helpdesk-project --stability dev
 ~~~

-## 2. Browse your installed helpdesk project:
+## 2. Browse your installed uvdesk project:
 For example – ht&#8203;tp://domain/installed_folder/public/

-## 3. Install the helpdesk project:
+## 3. Install the uvdesk project:
 A web installer will appear.
-Follow the following steps to install and configure the project.
+Follow the following steps to install and configure the uvdesk:

-### 1. Evaluating System requirements:
+##### Step 1 - Evaluating System requirements:
-Make sure all your system requirements are met and click on the Proceed button.
+Make sure all your system requirements are met and click on the `Proceed` button.

-### 2. Database Configuration:
+##### Step 2 - Database Configuration:
-Fill in the required database configuration fields and click on the Proceed button.
+Fill in the required database configuration fields and click on the `Proceed` button.

-### 3. Create Super Admin Account:
+##### Step 3 - Create Super Admin Account:
-Fill in the required super admin account fields (choose a strong password *Recommended*) and click on the Proceed button.
+Fill in the required super admin credentials and click on the `Proceed` button.

-### 4. Website Configuration:
+##### Step 4 - Website Configuration:
-Fill in the prefixes for Member and Customer panel and click on the Proceed button.
+Provide prefixes for Member and Customer panel and click on the `Proceed` button.

-### 5. Finish the Installation:
+##### Step 5 - Finish the Installation:
-Click on the Install now button to finish the installation.
-Now, the helpdesk has been installed successfully on your system.
+Click on the `Install now` button to finish the installation.
+The uvdesk will be successfully installed on your system.

 # About Us